starlitriver/starlitriver.github.io/content/chemistry/fatty acid.md

 saturated fatty acids have no C=C double bonds

-unsaturated fatty acids have one or more C-C double bonds
+unsaturated fatty acids have one or more C=C double bonds